forj-oss/forjj-jenkins/README.md

 By default, this will create a Jenkins container started in your docker host (Forjj DooD) and and become accessible at http://localhost:8080

-Behind the scene, forjj-jenkins will generate a collection of deployment files in your deployment repository from the [forjj-jenkins templates files](templates)
+Behind the scene, forjj-jenkins generates a collection of deployment files in your deployment repository from the [forjj-jenkins templates files](templates).

 For details about how templates works or create you own templates, read [the Jenkins source Templates section](#jenkins_source_templates)

-## Jenkins source Templates
+## Jenkins source templates

 All jenkins source files are generated from a collection of source templates (jenkins source model).
 For forjj purpose and example, a basic templates are located under templates directory in forjj-jenkins container and is used by default.